philchuang/spacesimcontrolmanager/src/SSCM.Core/notes.md

 ### ACTIONS

-- import: load data from actionmaps.xml into scmappings.json
+- import: load data from game config into sscm data
-- merge: merge data from actionmaps.xml into scmappings.json
+- merge: merge data from game config into sscm data
-- export: update target with data from scmappings.json
+- export: update game config with data from sscm data

 ### DATA MODEL

 - source: collection of captured values and whether or not they should be preserved
-- target: game-specific configuration, actionmaps.xml for SC
+- target: game-specific configuration, actionmaps.xml for SC, custom.4.0.binds for ED

+### Star Citizen

 - input (joysticks, etc.) :: &lt;options>
 - input setting :: children of &lt;options>
+- mapping group :: &lt;actionMap>
-- mapping (bindings) :: &lt;action>
+- mapping :: &lt;action>
+- binding :: &lt;rebind>

+### Elite Dangerous

+- mapping group - determined by EDMappingConfig.yml
+- mapping :: any element with &lt;Binding>, &lt;Primary>, or &lt;Secondary>
+- binding :: &lt;Binding>, &lt;Primary>, or &lt;Secondary>
+- mapping setting :: any child element of a mapping that is not &lt;Binding>, &lt;Primary>, or &lt;Secondary> and has a @Value attribute
+- setting :: any element that is not a mapping and has a @Value attribute

 ### UNIT TESTS

+- current vs updated
-- original vs updated
+- original vs final
-- testdata + testxml

 ## TODOs

-### add support for Elite Dangerous